ljnaresh/website/README.md

-# Personal Website
+# Website

-This repo contains the code for my personal website developed using Gatsby.
+This repo contains the code for my website developed using Gatsby.